 12 – Discover one of the largest zoos in the US: the Bronx Zoo

-With over 2 million visitors each year, the Bronx Zoo is a top attraction in NYC.
+With over 2 million visitors each year, the Bronx Zoo is one of the most visited places in New York City and among the top point of interest.
 Located in the Bronx, it houses over 4,000 animals recreating their natural habitat and ecosystem.

-Among the many things to do, kids can visit the Children’s Zoo where they can pet goats, donkeys and sheeps – or head to the Congo Gorilla Forest to admire gorillas, mandrills and okapis.
+Among the many things to do at the Bronx Zoo, kids can visit the Children’s Zoo where they can pet goats, donkeys and sheeps – or head to the Congo Gorilla Forest to admire gorillas, mandrills and okapis.

 Based on the season, there’s also a Butterfly Garden with beautiful Monarch Butterflies flapping through the greenhouses.
 Open everyday from e10:00 am to 4:30 pm during winter, while from 10:00 am to 5:00 pm (5:30 pm on weekends and holidays) starting April 6 until November 2.